 Yes.
 People who have a criminal record or have been cautioned can adopt a child.
 Much depends on the seriousness of the offence, how long ago since the crime was committed and how you have lived your life since.
 People with convictions for violent or sexual offences against children cannot adopt.

 I already have children of my own?

 Yes.
 Your own children would be included in the approval process too, as they are an important part of the family decision to adopt.
-In adoption, we usually advise a minimum age gap of three years between any birth children and an adopted child.
+In adoption, we usually advise a minimum age gap of around three years between any birth children and an adopted child.
+Adopted children would be younger than your own children.
 This can vary depending on the child and your family’s needs.

 I don't live in Northumberland?

 Yes.
 We are seeking adoptive parents to help children locally, regionally and nationally.